jboss-developer/jboss-eap-quickstarts/picketlink-authentication-facebook/README.md

 What is it?
 -----------

-This example demonstrates the use of *CDI 1.0* and *PicketLink* in *JBoss Enterprise Application Platform 6* or *JBoss AS 7*.
+This example demonstrates the use of *CDI 1.0* and *PicketLink* in *JBoss Enterprise Application Platform 6*.
 In this quickstart, we will use Facebook login to authenticate an user.
-This quickstart demonstrates use of an application filter which we call FacebookFilter.
-The FacebookFilter uses PicketLink provided
+This quickstart demonstrates use of an application filter which we call `FacebookFilter`.
+The `FacebookFilter` uses PicketLink provided
-FacebookAuthenticator.
+`FacebookAuthenticator`.

 System requirements
 -------------------

 All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.

-The application this project produces is designed to be run on JBoss Enterprise Application Platform 6 or JBoss AS 7.
+The application this project produces is designed to be run on JBoss Enterprise Application Platform 6.

 Configure Maven